 - There are multiple limited company directorships

-In fact, whatever the issue, we can usually assist limited company directors with their mortgage needs.
+In fact, whatever the issue, we can arrange Mortgages for Company Directors according to mortgage needs.

-For more on mortgages for limited company directors read on …
+For more on Mortgages for Company Directors read on …

 If you run your business as a limited company, you will usually have a shareholding in that business.

 If you do not have a shareholding but are still a company director, the lender considers you an employee – in fact, some mortgage lenders will underwrite you as an employee if you own less than 25% of the limited company.

 If you have shares in the limited company, the lender will want to see the accounts of the business and will be interested in the income you derive from the business and in what form it comes to you.

 If you receive PAYE (pay as you earn) payments from your limited company, your mortgage lender will consider the gross (before tax) level of those payments as income for mortgage purposes.